IBM/aspera-cli/docs/README.erb.md

 Bulk creation and deletion of resources are possible using option `bulk` (`yes`,`no`(default)).
 In that case, the operation expects an `Array` of `Hash` instead of a simple `Hash` using the [Extended Value Syntax](#extended-value-syntax).
-This option is available only for some of the resources: if you need it: try and see if the entities you try to create or delete support this option.
+This option is available only for some resources: if you need it: try and see if the entities you try to create or delete support this option.

 ### Option: `query`

-The `query` option can generally be used to add URL parameters to commands that list ressources.
+The `query` option can generally be used to add URL parameters to commands that list resources.
 It takes either a `Hash` or an `Array`, corresponding to key/value pairs that appear in the query part of request.

 For example: `--query=@json:'{"p1":"v1","p2":"v2"}'` leads to query: `?p1=v1&p2=v2`.